 If the court finds that the alienating parent’s actions were misguided and unintentional, they could order them to go to therapy or attend parenting classes.

-However, if your case is extreme, it is possible the judge may change primary custody and give it to you—if you can demonstrate that you are willing to work with the other parent, in order to have a healthy relationship with their child.
+However, if your suing for parental alienation case is extreme, it is possible the judge may change primary custody and give it to you—if you can demonstrate that you are willing to work with the other parent, in order to have a healthy relationship with their child.
 Remember, the best interests of the child are always front and center in a judge’s mind.

 What You Hope Judges Know about Parental Alienation

-When judges are handling a case in which it is very clear that the child is being alienated from the other parent, the judge should focus on this kind of question: Is this child’s rejection of this parent in the child’s best interest?
+When judges are handling a suing for parental alienation case in which it is very clear that the child is being alienated from the other parent, the judge should focus on this kind of question: Is this child’s rejection of this parent in the child’s best interest?
 This question focuses on the welfare of the child, rather than on blame.

 For example, if the court believes that the alienated parent may harm the child (either through neglect or abuse), then your child is better off not having contact with you.
 Therefore, the court will do everything they can to protect your child from you.